yabje/scoresaber-wiki/wiki/ranking-system.md

-# How does ScoreSaber and the PP system work ?
+# How does ScoreSaber and the PP system work?

 ## Earning PP
 PP is in return awarded to players for submitting a score on ranked maps,.
 To prevent skilled players from grinding hundreds of easier maps worth less PP to rank up, a curve is applied to your plays.
 This curve is available below, it shows the percentage of points you get relative to the assigned PP value of a map based on your performance on said map.